mohitbansal964/Episode-Tracker/README.md

 <br>
 OR
 </p>
-1. Click on Delete Button or Right Click in Sidebar > Delete or Click on Edit in Menu Bar > Delete.
+1. Click on Delete Button or Right Click in Sidebar > Delete or Click on Edit in Menu Bar > Delete. <br>
-2. Fill in the details.
+2. Fill in the details. <br>
-	* Enter Show Name: Friends Season 10 (This must match with an existing button in the sidebar.)
+	* Enter Show Name: Friends Season 10 (This must match with an existing button in the sidebar.)  <br>
-3. Click on Submit.
+3. Click on Submit. <br>
 <p align="center">
 <img src="Screenshots/delete_screen.JPG" alt="Delete Screen" >
 </p>